COVID-19 Blind Spots

 Most accidents happen because there is a comfort zone associated with navigating familiar places – like our workplace or community.
 We all get comfortable… so we check our COVID-19 blind spots.

 In the workplace

 We do well taking precautions around clients.
 We must continue to do so between colleagues.
-Even if we feel safe with our colleagues, we still need our masks and 2 metres between us.
+Even if we feel safe with our colleagues, masks and distancing are still highly important.
 It’s annoying, but it’s working to protect ourselves and our colleagues.

 It seems so simple.
 But in a social context, it can feel awkwardly complicated.
 Even well-intentioned colleagues slip up.
 These reminders may help as we continue to enjoy interacting with our colleagues.